sgmurphy/wordpress-plugins/pdf-embedder/readme.txt

 1. Click Activate on the "Plugins" screen.

 == Changelog ==

+= 4.8.0 =
+* Changed: Compatibility with WordPress 6.5.
+* Changed: Make the PDF Embedder block extensible.
+* Changed: Improved the look and feel of the PDF Embedder block inside the Block Editor.
+* Changed: Removed some unnecessary files from the released version to decrease the zip size.
+* Fixed: Improved performance for the majority of sites by not loading an internal Action Scheduler library (which was also updated to v3.7.4) when it is not used.
+* Fixed: Hide the Toolbar Hover options in the block if the "No Toolbar" option is chosen.
+* Fixed: Security fixes in the way certain PDF files are rendered to prevent arbitrary scripts execution.

 = 4.7.1 =
 * Changed: The logic for displaying notices was adjusted.